-Information about the Adult High School Diploma program is available through the Student Development Division office or the Community Education centers.
+Information about the Adult High School Diploma program is available through the Student Development Division office, the Counseling Center or the Community Education centers.
 Admission applications and information are available from the Admissions office.

 Disabled Student Services

 This program is designed to assist students who have disabilities.
 Assistance may include assessment, tutoring, interpreters, notetakers and/or special classes.